-Sense-Able: a play places you at the heart of the experience, stretching your idea of what makes “a play.”
-You can catch it September 29, September 30, and October 1, 2016 at Third Floor (above Slim’s Diner, 4200 9th Street NW) for free.
-Get your free tickets here.
+Sense-Able: a play placed audiences at the heart of the experience, stretching the idea of what makes “a play.”
+It performed September 29, September 30, and October 1, 2016 at Third Floor (above Slim’s Diner, 4200 9th Street NW).
+All performances were free.

 Sense-able: a play

 Directed by Lorraine Ressegger-Slone and Ben Lauer

 Featuring: Ehmonie Hainey, Ben Lauer, Aarron Loggins, Nick Martin, Rebekah Mason, Lorraine Ressegger-Slone, Emily Stemper-Layton.